The Hoorn Manual of Style

 Use <em> when a change of tone is implied.
 When the font choice is merely stylistic, use <i>.

 Use sidenotes for ancillary information.
-If something would be too unwieldy for a sidenote, feel free to use a <details> element instead.
+If something would be too unwieldy for a sidenote, consider a <details> element instead.

 Make images as lightweight as possible without sacrificing detail.
 It’s the kind thing to do for those of us with poor connections.